laravel/docs/packages.md

 #### Publishing Translations

-If you would like to make your translations available for publishing to the application's `resources/lang/vendor` directory, you may use the service provider's `publishes` method.
-The `publishes` method accepts an array of package translation paths and their corresponding publish locations.
+If you would like to publish your package's translations to the application's `resources/lang/vendor` directory, you may use the service provider's `publishes` method.
+The `publishes` method accepts an array of package paths and their corresponding publish locations.
+For example, to the publish the translation files for our example `courier` package:

     /**
      * Perform post-registration booting of services.